ankurhanda/sunrgbd-meta-data/README.md

 - The mappings from 37 class labels to 13 class labels is provided in [SceneNetv1.0](https://github.com/ankurhanda/SceneNetv1.0) repository.

 This alleviates the burden of having to install MATLAB (that requires a license) on your computer and parsing the .mat files in the SUN RGB-D dataset.

+##More meta data

+- Camera rotation matrices are provided to allow for mapping the normal vector to gravity vector to obtain height from ground plane.
+- Code to compute the DHA features from the depth image.
+The computeDHA_SUNRGBD.m file should run in octave.